 Remove Manually

-First of all, remove your fish and other aquarium creatures from another tank.
+First, remove your fish and other aquarium creatures from another tank.
 Then suck out the planarias on the substrate, rocks, plants, or other objects with an aquarium vacuum.
-After that, you can clean your aquarium and aquarium supplies, and refill new water in your tank.
+After that, you can clean your aquarium and supplies and refill new water in your tank.

 Build planaria traps